Pregnancy Fitness: Your Best Moves Before Baby Arrives

 Benefit: Increase Your Energy

 Being active during pregnancy gives you more energy and stamina.
-Strengthening your muscles and your heart can help you feel stronger and more capable of accomplishing your goals.
+Strengthening your muscles and heart can help you feel stronger and more capable of accomplishing your goals.
 Exercise also helps you sleep by relieving stress and anxiety that might otherwise keep you awake.
 And a good night's sleep gives you more energy to face the day.

 Benefit: Control Gestational Diabetes